Set event listener breakpoints

 Starting with Firefox 69, debugging an application that includes event handlers is simplified because the debugger now includes the ability to automatically break when the code hits an event handler.
 This article explains how to use it.

 To break when event listeners are hit, check the boxes next the events you are interested in.
+All of the standard events supported in your version of Firefox are listed, arranged by which API or API area they're part of.

 You could add regular breakpoints at the entry point of the listener to achieve the same effect.
 If however you have multiple elements, all of which have event listeners attached that you want to break on, this becomes an enormous time saver.